rdashcr7/MMPBSA-calculations/README.md

 NVT MD simulation using OpenMM (via ligand_receptor_binding.py)

+NPT MD simulation using openMM (via ligand_receptor_binding.py)

-Parameter/topology file generation via pdb2amber and tleap
+Parameter/topology file generation via ParmEd

-Trajectory conversion via cpptraj
+Trajectory conversion via mdconvert

 MMPBSA free energy calculation

 ligand_receptor_binding.py – Python script to simulate solvated MD for the ligand–receptor complex and output the trajectory.

-pdb2amber/ – Folder containing pdb2amber, a utility to generate AMBER-compatible topology files using OpenMM forcefields.

 What This Workflow Does -

 a) MD Simulation

-Runs a 50 ns NVT simulation for a receptor-ligand complex using OpenMM.
-The trajectory is written to complex_trajectory.dcd, and final structures are saved as PDB files.
+Runs a 50 ns NVT and a 50 ns NPT simulation for a receptor-ligand complex using OpenMM.
+The NPT trajectory is written to complex_trajectory.dcd, and final structures are saved as PDB files.
 These final files are stripped of water and ions.
 These are dry pdb files.
+The trajectory files if also stripped off water and ions and saved as trajectory_dry.dcd.

 b) Topology Generation for MMPBSA

-Uses pdb2amber and tleap to create:
+Uses ParmEd and ante-MMPBSA.py to create:

 complex.prmtop, receptor.prmtop, ligand.prmtop (dry systems)

-complex_solvated.prmtop (solvated system for trajectory)

 Trajectory Conversion

-Converts .dcd trajectory to AMBER-readable .mdcrd format using cpptraj.
+Converts .dcd trajectory to AMBER-readable .nc format using mdconvert.

 c) MMPBSA Analysis